ludicast/ice/README.markdown

 ## Todo

 * Add in form builders (from clots project)
-* Haml support
 * Use [Moneta](http://github.com/wycats/moneta) for caching autogenerated javascript files.
-* Allowing Ice to render Rails partials
+* Allowing Ice to render partials
 * Allowing Ice to serve as Rails layout files.

 ## Copyright